markjbrown/cosmos-global-distribution-demos/README.md

 ### 5. Multi-Master Failover

 This test conducts a failover in the SDK client in Multi-Master mode by adding a firewall rule in Windows to block the ip address for the region being read from.
-Note: This requires the application runs on Windows 10.
+Note: This requires the application runs on Windows 10 and Visual Studio be run as Administrator.

 ## Provisioning Cosmos DB accounts